zsoltcs1123/astrotools-python/docs/tasks.md

 - Speed/declination snapshot
 - folder reorg
 - extreme events
+- Make the inclusion of astrological data optional
+- Fix extreme events

 Fixed bugs:
 - Dec 08: there is a Merc-Jup Trine (240) in the timeline but it is not showing in the horoscope